starfollower/starfollower/README.md

 ![](https://komarev.com/ghpvc/?username=starfollower&label=an_engima&color=B4E615)

-dni if you're a pro/com/darkshipper get away from me please or if ur someeone named shad
+dni if you're a pro/com/darkshipper get away from me please or if ur someeone named shad(thisss is a joke btw :)))hate u shad

 c+h is always allowed unless i'm actively talking with somebody . rocket fictkin for like 9 months now lmfao help me